-Edward Walsh, MD, an Infectious Disease specialist with Rochester Regional Health, has insight into the research about boosters for the COVID-19 vaccine.
+Edward Walsh, MD, an Infectious Disease specialist with Rochester Regional Health, and Syed Mustafa, MD, an immunologist with Rochester Regional Health, have insight into the research about boosters for the COVID-19 vaccine.

-Medical providers will provide booster shots in cases where data and peer-reviewed research shows the need for additional protection for a person’s immune system.
+Medical providers administer booster shots in cases where data and peer-reviewed research shows the need for additional protection for a person’s immune system.

 There are several booster shots currently recommended by the Centers for Disease Control and Prevention, including the tetanus, diphtheria, and pertussis (Tdap) vaccine.
 Experts recommend adults get this particular booster shot every 10 years.

 A study currently underway by scientists with Rochester Regional Health and University of Rochester Medical Center could help experts further understand how mRNA vaccines invoke an immune response.